-On December 19, 2018, the Company entered into a license agreement with Luxna, pursuant to which Luxna granted the Company an exclusive, worldwide, sublicensable license under certain of Luxna's intellectual property rights to research, develop make, have made and commercialize for all therapeutic and prophylactic uses, (i) products containing oligonucleotides targeting the hepatitis B virus genome, (ii) products containing certain oligonucleotides targeting up to three genes which contribute to NASH, which the Company may select at any time during the first eight years of the term, to the extent not licensed to a third party, and (iii) products containing oligonucleotides targeting up to three genes which contribute to hepatocellular carcinoma, which the Company may select at any time during the first three years of the term.
-As consideration for this agreement, the Company paid an upfront license fee of \$600,000, which was recorded as research and development expense during the period from inception through December 31, 2018 and the year ended December 31, 2019.
+On December 19, 2018, the Company entered into a license agreement with Luxna, pursuant to which Luxna granted the Company an exclusive, worldwide, sublicensable license under certain of Luxna's intellectual property rights to research, develop make, have made and commercialize for all therapeutic and prophylactic uses, (i) products containing oligonucleotides targeting the hepatitis B virus genome, (ii) products containing certain oligonucleotides targeting up to three genes which contribute to NASH, which the Company may select at any time during the first eight years of the term, to the extent not licensed to a third party, and (iii) products containing oligonucleotides targeting up to three genes which contribute to hepatocellular carcinoma, which the Company may select at any time during the first three years of the term, which expired in December 2021.
+As consideration for this agreement, the Company paid an upfront license fee of \$0.6 million.

 In April 2020, the Company amended the license agreement with Luxna.
-Pursuant to the amended license agreement, Luxna granted the Company an exclusive, worldwide license under the licensed patents to research, develop, make, have made and commercialize products containing oligonucleotides targeting three families of viruses: orthomyxoviridae, paramyxoviridae, and coronaviridae (a family which includes SARS-CoV-2).
-As consideration for the amended license agreement, the Company paid Luxna a one-time non-refundable fee of \$200,000 in April 2020.
+Pursuant to the amended license agreement, Luxna granted the Company an exclusive, worldwide license under the licensed patents to research, develop, make, have made and commercialize products containing oligonucleotides targeting three families of viruses: Orthomyxoviridae, Paramyxoviridae, and Coronaviridae (a family which includes SARS-CoV-2).
+As consideration for the amended license agreement, the Company paid Luxna a one-time non-refundable fee of \$0.2 million in April 2020.

 The Company is obligated to make payments to Luxna, in aggregate, totaling up to but no more than \$55.5 million upon the achievement of specified development, regulatory, and commercial milestones.
-During the three months ended March 31, 2022 and 2021, the Company recognized no expenses related to milestone payments.
+During the three months ended March 31, 2023 and 2022, the Company recognized no expenses related to milestone payments.
 The Company is also required to pay Luxna a low-single digit royalty percentage on net sale of applicable products, if any.
-During the three months ended March 31, 2022 and 2021, the Company made no payments associated with royalties.
+During the three months ended March 31, 2023 and 2022, the Company made no payments associated with royalties.